razbakov/symfony-responsive-image/README.md

 ```

 The `responsive_image_preloads()` function generates appropriate `<link rel="preload">` tags for any images that have `preload="true"` set.
 This is especially useful for LCP optimization.

-### Fallback Options

-The `fallback` property controls format selection for older browsers:

-- `auto` (default): Chooses based on original image
-  - PNG fallback if original has transparency (PNG, WebP, GIF)
-  - JPEG fallback for all other formats
-- `jpg`: Force JPEG as fallback format
-- `png`: Force PNG as fallback format

-### Fit Options

-The `fit` property specifies how the image should be resized to fit the target dimensions.
-There are five standard values:

-- `cover` (default) - Preserving aspect ratio, ensures the image covers both provided dimensions by cropping/clipping to fit
-- `contain` - Preserving aspect ratio, contains image within both provided dimensions using "letterboxing" where necessary
-- `fill` - Ignores the aspect ratio of the input and stretches to both provided dimensions
-- `inside` - Preserving aspect ratio, resizes the image to be as large as possible while ensuring its dimensions are less than or equal to both those specified
-- `outside` - Preserving aspect ratio, resizes the image to be as small as possible while ensuring its dimensions are greater than or equal to both those specified
-- `none` - Uses original image dimensions

 ### Responsive Images